Firefly (franchise): Comics

 Between 2005 and 2017, Dark Horse Comics released several Serenity comic books.
 For legal reasons, the comics were called Serenity rather than Firefly.
 All of the Serenity comics were one-shots or miniseries, as creator Joss Whedon didn't believe the Firefly universe could work as an ongoing format without compromising the quality of the franchise.
 The first Serenity comic was Those Left Behind, a three-issue miniseries.
 It was published July through September 2005, and served as a bridge between the TV series and the Serenity film, the latter of which released later in September 2005.
 Another three-issue miniseries named Serenity: Better Days was released in 2008, and tells of the Serenity crew becoming rich after a successful job.
 More comics followed since, most recently the six-issue No Power in the 'Verse series which ended in 2017.
 All of the Serenity miniseries and one-shots have been collected as hardcover graphic novels.

 In July 2018, Boom!
 Studios announced that they had acquired the comic book and graphic novel publishing license to Firefly with plans to release new monthly comic book series, limited series, original graphic novels and more.
 As part of the acquisition, Boom!
 Studios also bought the republication rights to the old Serenity comics.
-The new monthly comics started releasing in November 2018.
+The monthly series ran 36 issues from November 2018 to January 2022; Boom! continues to publish new stories as of 2024.